aaronicsubstances/cskabomu/README.md

     1. qpcHeader is concatenation of version, pduType, requestId, flags, embeddedHttpBodyLen.
     2. http headers are in CSV format, which each row consisting of one key and multiple values.
     3. user specified headers must be capitalized or contain an upper case letter (ie cannot contain only lower case letters).

 5. QpcTransport API
     1. BeginSendPdu(data, offset, length, Action<Exception> cb): void
     1. (the rest are optional and can be used for optimization, e.g. for memory-based transports)
     1. ShouldSerialize(): bool.
 Sometimes true or false depending on probability setting of transport.
-    2. BeginSendPost(QuasiHttpRequestMessage, Action<Exception, QuasiHttpResponseMessage> cb): void
+    2. BeginProcessPost(QuasiHttpRequestMessage, Action<Exception, QuasiHttpResponseMessage> cb): void

 6. QuasiHttpRequestMessage structure
     1. host: destination.